DiGa66/terraform-provider-croccloud/website/docs/r/route_table.md

 `propagating_vgws`.
 Omit this argument when defining route propagation using the separate resource.

-For more information, see the documentation on [Route Tables][route-tables].
+For more information, see the documentation on [route tables][route-tables].

 ## Example Usage